Anotheroption4726/saberAlpha/README.md

 ##### Idle Jump Movement Speed_fixed :
 	- Default Value: 10
-	- Increase:
+	- Increase: The character moves faster (horizontally) while in mid-air (doesn't affect Forward Jump or Wall Jump speeds)
-	- Decrease:
+	- Decrease: The character moves slower (horizontally) while in mid-air (doesn't affect Forward Jump or Wall Jump speeds)

 ##### Forward Jump Horizontal Force_impulse :
 	- Default Value: 250
-	- Increase: Character jumps further (doesn't apply to Wall Jump)
+	- Increase: Character Forward Jumps further (horizontally, doesn't apply to Wall Jump)
-	- Decrease: Character jumps closer (doesn't apply to Wall Jump)
+	- Decrease: Character Forward Jumps closer (horizontally, doesn't apply to Wall Jump)

 ##### Forward Jump Stop Slide Force_impulse :
 	- Default Value: 1500
-	- Increase:
+	- Increase: The character will slide further (horizontally) while landing on the ground after a Forward Jump or a Wall Jump
-	- Decrease:
+	- Decrease: The character will slide closer (horizontally) while landing on the ground after a Forward Jump or a Wall Jump

 ##### Forward Jump Horizontal Air Drag_ratio :
-	- Default Value: 0.97
+	- Default Value: 0.97 (min: 0 - max: 1)
-	- Increase:
+	- Increase: While Forward Jumping and not holding any movement input, the character will loose more horizontal speed every frame
-	- Decrease:
+	- Decrease: While Forward Jumping and not holding any movement input, the character will loose less horizontal speed every frame

 ##### Fall Max Speed Velocity Value_threshold :
 	- Default Value: 60
-	- Increase:
+	- Increase: 'Fall Maxspeed' animation happens less often.
+The character will need a higher vertical speed when falling from higher places
-	- Decrease:
+	- Decrease: 'Fall Maxspeed' animation happens more often.
+The character will need a lower vertical speed when falling from higher places

 ##### On The Ground Duration_timer :
 	- Default Value: 2